 Teradata Comparison Operators and Performance are interrelated to some extent.

-Choosing the proper comparison operator can make the difference between a well performing and a poor performing query.
+Choosing the proper comparison operator can make the difference between a well-performing and a low performing query.

 But why should the selected comparison operators have an impact on performance?

-Statistics are the most important input to the Teradata Optimizer, and they have a huge quality impact on the execution plan and how aggressive or conservative it will be.
+Statistics are an essential input to the Teradata Optimizer, and they have a considerable quality impact on the execution plan and how aggressive or conservative it will be.

-Teradata stores statistics on column level.
-While it is not possible to collect statistics on a more detailed level, this does not mean that column statistics can't be used for a substring of a column.
-Teradata 14.10 has much more possibilities to use available statistics than earlier versions.
+Teradata stores statistics on the column level.
+While it is not possible to collect statistics on a more detailed level, this does not mean that column statistics can’t be used for a substring of a column.
+Teradata 14.10 has many more possibilities to use available statistics than earlier versions.

 Here is one example:

 Imagine a SQL statement with a WHERE condition on a specified column.
 Let’s assume a code stored in a character column named “ORIGIN_CD,” and we would like to retrieve all rows where the column starts with an ‘A.’

-You have several options to implement this SQL statement; each one may result in a different execution plan with different access path, runtime and resource usage characteristics:
+You have several options to implement this SQL statement; each one may result in a different execution plan with a different access path, runtime, and resource usage characteristics:

 SELECT * FROM <TABLE> WHERE ORIGIN_CD LIKE ‘A%’;

 SELECT * FROM <TABLE> WHERE SUBSTR(ORIGIN_CD,1,1) = ‘A’;

 Both examples apply a function on top of the column “ORIGIN_CD.”
 Depending on your version of Teradata, these functions may be preventing the Optimizer from using column statistics.
 Avoid any function on a WHERE or JOIN condition column.
-Functions applied on join columns point to a bad design or a defunct data model.
+Functions applied to join columns point to a bad design or a defunct data model.

 If you can’t avoid to apply functions on WHERE and JOIN conditions, try different solutions as they might bring a significant gain in performance.